plopezmp/GdR/Automation Lab with Python/README.md

 ```
 Python is an intepreted language which means it does not require an explicit compilation like with C or C++.

+**Note:**
-**Note:** Python does nos use curly braces to enclose loop lines or conditional statements, instead uses **identation**, _i.e._ some space to start the code in the statement, like in
+* Python does nos use curly braces to enclose loop lines or conditional statements, instead uses **identation**, _i.e._ some space to start the code in the statement, like in
 ```
 if password:
     tn.read_until(b"Password: ")
     tn.write(password.encode('ascii') + b"\n")
 ```
+* The line starting with `#!` is to indicate the Python interpreter location.

 The `telnetlib` documentation is very explicit about wanting "byte strings"; thats is why the string must be encoded (the `b` letter in the script.
 <!---